yizhenpong/Singlish_or_English_ML_LLM/readme.md

 # Introduction
 The aim of this project is to classify sentences into Singlish or English using traditional machine learning and large language model approaches.

+# Collaborators
+The code and report sections were collaboratively completed by Pong Yi Zhen 方怡蓁 (2023级元培学院交换生 Yuanpei College Exchanger) and 游历 from (2021级外国语学院本科生 Peking University)

 # Datasets
 original datasets from
 - Tao Chen and Min-Yen Kan (2013).
 Creating a Live, Public Short Message Service Corpus: The NUS SMS Corpus.
 Language Resources and Evaluation, 47(2)(2013), pages 299-355.
 URL: https://link.springer.com/article/10.1007%2Fs10579-012-9197-9